adityaup19/Orbital-habitat-finance/README.md

-# This is a research project I made that combines my interest in space and finance
+# A hands-on project that merges my passion for space exploration with in-depth financial analysis.

 orbital-habitat-finance
 # Capital Stacks and IRR Analysis: Financing a 10-Person Orbital Habitat

-**Thesis Question:**
+# **Thesis Question:**
 How do different financing structures (100% equity, 70/30 senior–equity, and a 70/15/15 senior–mezzanine–equity stack) affect project returns (IRR), debt‐service coverage (DSCR), and sponsor risk in a 3-year model?

 ---